Frequently Asked Questions

 Please note we are not able to swap or credit back sessions.

-Shannon ChildCare is only closed the week between Christmas and New Year and the last week of August, which includes the bank holiday, plus other statutory public bank holidays.
-Accordingly, our nursery is open 50 weeks within a year.
+Shannon ChildCare is only closed a period between Christmas and New Year and the last week of August, which includes the bank holiday, plus other statutory public bank holidays.

 All renovations take place during the time the nursery is closed and we like to have a thorough ‘Spring Clean’.
 Keeping our nurseries hygienic and well maintained is important to us.